-The 2015 Frankfort Film Festival screened 17 award-winning films from around the globe.
-Plus, four short films produced by students of Interlochen Arts Academy's Motion Picture Arts program will be shown preceding each daily feature film.
+Filmmakers for three of this year's films will be in attendance at the festival.
+Plus, three short films produced by students of Interlochen Arts Academy's Motion Picture Arts program will be shown preceding three daily feature films.

 ALL TICKETS $10 EACH

 The Garden Theater box office opens one hour prior to each film showing for individual ticket purchases.
 Tickets for individual shows are not available for advance purchase.

 FESTIVAL PASSES $85 EACH

 Purchase a Film Festival Weekend Pass for entry to every film showing at our 2015 festival for only $85.
 Film Festival Weekend Passes may be purchased at the Garden Theater box office.